Building High-Performance PHP Applications with Swoole in ServBay

 40

 directory.
-Run the script using the PHP version in ServBay with Swoole enabled:
+Run your script using the PHP version in ServBay with Swoole enabled:

 php server.php

-If everything is working, you’ll see output like this in the terminal:
+If successful, you’ll see this in your terminal:

 Swoole HTTP server is started at http://0.0.0.0:9501

-That means the Swoole HTTP server is now up and running in the background, listening on port 9501.
+Your Swoole HTTP server is now running and listening on port 9501.

 Step 4: Access the Swoole Server